 Stock compensation expenses.
 On January 1, 2006, we adopted Statement of Financial Accounting Standards (SFAS) No. 123 (revised 2004), Share-Based Payment, which requires the Company to recognize compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases related to the Employee Stock Purchase Plan ("employee stock purchases").
 We adopted SFAS No. 123(R) using the modified prospective transition method, which requires the application of the accounting standard as of January 1, 2006, the first day of our fiscal year 2006.
-Stock-based compensation expense recognized under SFAS No. 123(R) was \$0.6 million and \$1,000 for the three months ended June 30, 2008 in our continuing operations, respectively, and \$1.0 million and \$5,000 for the six months ended June 30, 2008 in our continuing operations and discontinued operations and discontinued operations, respectively, and \$1.0 million and \$5,000 for the six months ended June 30, 2008 for the three months ended June 30, 2007 in our continuing operations and discontinued operations, respectively.
+Stock-based compensation expense recognized under SFAS No. 123(R) was \$0.6 million and \$1,000 for the three months ended June 30, 2008 in our continuing operations and discontinued operations, respectively, and \$1.0 million and \$5,000 for the six months ended June 30, 2008 in our continuing operations and discontinued operations, respectively, and \$1.0 million and \$30,000 for the six months ended June 30, 2007 in our continuing operations and discontinued operations, respectively, and \$1.0 million and \$30,000 for the six months ended June 30, 2007 in our continuing operations and discontinued operations, respectively.
 This stock-based compensation expense was related to employee stock options and the employee stock purchase plan and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, research and development expenses and discontinued operations.